-See a Variety of Aircraft at the NASA Wallops Flight Facility Visitor Center
+See Aircraft at the NASA Wallops Flight Facility Visitor Center

-The NASA Wallops Flight Facility Visitor Center is located on Wallops Island, just 10 minutes away from Chincoteague.
+The NASA Wallops Flight Facility Visitor Center is located on Wallops Island, Virginia, just ten minutes from Chincoteague.

-At this visitor center, you can look at a variety of exhibits related to aviation and aircraft, like a sounding rocket, a balloon, and others.
+At this visitor center, you can look at various exhibits related to aviation and aircraft, like a sounding rocket, a balloon, and others.

-In the outdoor area, there is also a rocket garden with aircraft and rockets that were used for research.
+The outdoor area also has a rocket garden with aircraft and rockets used for research.

-The NASA Wallops Flight Facility Visitor Center's most special exhibit is a full-scale four-stage reentry vehicle that was used to study the Earth's atmosphere at one point in time.
+The NASA Wallops Flight Facility Visitor Center's centerpiece is a full-scale four-stage reentry vehicle used to study the Earth's atmosphere.

-Moreover, the visitor center also offers educational programs about space science, which can be a useful tool to educate kids if you're on a family trip.
+Moreover, the visitor center also offers educational programs about space science, which can educate kids on a family trip.

-It also houses a large area, which is the viewing area for rocket launches.
+It also houses a large viewing area for rocket launches.

-Some of the other exhibits that you must look at include a moon rock from Apollo 17 and an observation deck.
+Some other exhibits you must look at include a moon rock from Apollo 17 and an observation deck.

 The kids will love the hands-on interactive demonstrations that are kept here.

-There is also the training space suit which was used by an astronaut on Apollo 9.
+You can also check out the training space suit used by an astronaut on Apollo 9.

 Shop for Fresh Goods at the Onancock Farmers & Artisans Market

-Farmers' markets are always a great place to visit if you want to buy some local and fresh produce at really great prices.
+Farmers' markets are always great places to buy social and fresh produce at great prices.

-Forty minutes away from Chincoteague, the Onancock Farmers & Artisans Market here sells variety of local fruits and vegetables that are fresh and sourced directly from farmers.
+In Onancock, Virginia, the Onancock Farmers & Artisans Market sells a variety of local fruits and vegetables that are fresh and sourced directly from farmers.

 They also have pottery products that you can purchase to take home as souvenirs.

-While on a side trip to Onancock, you can pay a visit to 3 Knots Taphouse.
+While on a side trip to Onancock, you can visit 3 Knots Taphouse.

-Its most notable feature is that it has as many as 30 beers available on tap.
+Its most notable feature is its 30 beers on tap.

 The brews are all perfect and well-blended.

-It also has some special brews from Chincoteague's Black Narrows Brewing.
+It also has some unique brews from Chincoteague's Black Narrows Brewing.

 Despite its reputation as a popular fishing destination, Chincoteague Island is home to several exciting attractions.